-At the helm of this boat is a captain, he is controlling the ship, guiding it through the waters and navigating it in a way to avoid dangerous obstacles whilst steering it towards destinations which have been pre-set in the ship's co-ordinates.
+At the helm of this boat is a captain, he is controlling the ship, guiding it through the waters and navigating it in a way to avoid dangerous obstacles whilst steering it towards destinations that have been pre-set in the ship's coordinates.

 On deck are the passengers of the boat, both crew and occupants along for the ride.

 Now, WHO in your view has more control or power to steer the ship?
 Captain or crew?

 By sheer numbers, the crew has the greater power and say-so even though they may not have the know-how of navigating a ship.
 The only way the captain can manage the ship is if the crew are orderly, restrained, and disciplined enough to let him do his job.
 But imagine a crew of drunkards or recent prison convicts?
 How successful would the captain be in getting the ship to the next destination in the midst of a company of such a rowdy crew?
 A mutiny would definitely be on the cards and the eventual outcome could very well be a shipwreck!

 The crew is the unconscious part of your mind.
 The captain represents the conscious part of your mind.